Fritz Kahn, Das Leben des Menschen (Man as Industrial Palace) Stuttgart, 1926. National Library of Medicine.

 Moving from healthcare reform to the renewal of medicine.
 St Norbert’s College.
 De Pere, WI

 Seeing wisely: pursuing the renewal of medicine instead of the reform of healthcare.
 UPMC Susquehanna Health.
 Williamsport, PA

 Famous factory meatloaf: the assumptions and implications of renewing medicine through quality improvement.
 University of North Carolina School of Medicine.
 Chapel Hill, NC

 Healthcare factories or temples of healing: what do we say hospitals are for?
 BayCare Health System.
 St Petersburg, Florida

 Psychiatric Interviewing: The DSM-5™ and the Diagnostic Exam

 What does it mean to diagnose a person as having a mental illness?
 How can a practitioner establish a relationship with his or her patients while identifying their specific diagnosis?
-Dr. Nussbaum believes the therapeutic alliance is essential both to effective treatment and to the renewal of medicine.
+Dr. Nussbaum believes the therapeutic alliance is essential both to effective patient care and the renewal of medical practice.
 He teaches frequently on these subjects to interprofessional groups.